daily-source/xthon-core-temp/README.md

 git tag v0.0.23
 git push origin <tag_name>

-Also change the corresponding dependency in the container's package.json file
+Also change the corresponding dependency in the container's package.json file.

+Ensure to commit the changes here in the library before commiting the changes to the main repository (or container).

 ## Build Setup